ops-center/searchlight/docs/user-guide/alert-object.md

 Alert objects are consumed by Searchlight Controller to create Icinga2 hosts, services and notifications.

-Before we can create an Alert object, we must create the Third Party Resource [Alert](third-party-resource.md) in our Kubernetes cluster.
+Before we can create an Alert object, we must create the `Third Party Resource` in our Kubernetes cluster.

 ##### Alert Object